How to Approach Vedanta

 A Good Starting Point

-Before anything else, it helps to understand the spiritual and cultural heritage of India.
-This gives you a sense of the world you are entering — its depth, its beauty, and its timeless relevance.
+Before anything else, it is helpful to understand the spiritual and cultural heritage of India.
+This gives the student a sense of the world into which Vedanta belongs — its depth, its beauty, its sacred vision, and its timeless relevance.

 The Spiritual Heritage of India